-These guidelines however, should help to ensure your wall art on canvas looks proportional and cohesive:
+These guidelines however, should help to fully understand how to choose wall art on canvas and ensure it looks proportional and cohesive:

 - Ensure your wall art sits at least 15cm above the edge of furniture, unless it is sitting directly on top of a mantlepiece or tabletop

 - Work with buying larger single pieces first, then work your way down to smaller pieces which complement larger pieces and other interiors, sitting on either side of larger pieces